-Drukpa Künlegs was an illustrious crazy wisdom master of Kagyüd-Nyingma lineage.
+Drukpa Künlegs was an illustrious Wisdom-chaos master of Kagyüd-Nyingma lineage.
 Although he is often described as a Kagyüd (bKa’ brGyud) master, the texts which refer to him often use the spelling dKar brGyud – which actually means ‘White Lineage’ and is a term which applies to the gö-kar-chang-lo’i-dé. (bKa’ brGyud and dKar brGyud are homonyms in the Tibetan language.)

 It is said of the Drukpas – the

 Half the Drukpas were non-monastics – half the

 non-monastics were wisdom-eccentrics – half the wisdom-eccentrics were enlightened

 Drukpa Künlegs (Chos rJe ’brugs pa Kun dGa legs pa, 1455-1570) was an incarnation of the mahasiddha Saraha (8th-9th century), and he displayed the reality of this lineage with the bow, and quiver of arrows he carried.
 In this thangka he is accompanied by his hunting dog and by one of the many female disciples who gained realisation as a result of accomplishing karmamudra with him.

 An excellent book is available on Drukpa Künlegs, called The Divine Madman – the sublime life and songs of Drukpa Kunley by Keith Dowman (Ngakpa Künzang Ten’dzin).
 This delightfully translated book gives wonderful insights into the life of a ngak’phang Lama of the wisdom-eccentric style.

 ingredients of this hagiography are a positive attitude to sex, an antipathy to